 It enables seamless and automated communication between different business systems, reducing reliance on manual processes significantly.
-Given its critical role, it’s essential to uphold the robustness and reliability of outgoing EDI connections, ensuring a smooth flow of information with business partners.
+Given its critical role, it’s essential to uphold the robustness and reliability of outgoing EDI connection data, ensuring a smooth flow of information with business partners.

 Electronic data interchange is a standardized communication system that enables different businesses to exchange data electronically, replacing traditional methods like mail, fax, and email.
 EDI is widely used for its ability to allow business systems – like those for procurement, invoicing, and shipping – to communicate directly and efficiently.